Multi-Modal Transportation Plan

 Thank you to everyone who took the MMTP survey this fall.
 We received over 340 responses with lots of feedback.
 The District hosted a community workshop on Nov.
 7th where over 30 participants reviewed the survey results, delved deeper into transportation topics and began to form guiding principles.
 The slides from the presentation are available below.

 You’re encouraged to stay connected for updates on this exciting project.
 Details on upcoming events, open houses, surveys, feedback opportunities and important project milestones will be highlighted as they are announced.
-We look forward to more events in the New Year.

 For more information, please contact: